While the concept of digital nomad may be somewhat new, the nomadic lifestyle isn’t.

-There are challenges to living as a digital nomad that affect all remote workers, as well as specific issues that travelling employees need to overcome.
+There are challenges to living as a digital nomad that affects all remote workers, as well as specific issues that travelling employees need to overcome.

 1. Digital nomadism is socially isolating

 To some extent, the digital nomad lifestyle can seem to be a socially freeing concept.
 After all, you get to travel the world meeting new people and interacting with different cultures.
-However, you rarely get the opportunity to put down roots and form real connections with anyone.
+Spending time in Indonesia or Estonia may seem exciting, but if you don’t speak the local language you’ll struggle to make new connections.
+You’ll rarely get the opportunity to put down roots and form real connections with anyone.
 This can make the relationships that you do build feel a little hollow.